-Louise Wallace is the author of three collections of poetry, all published by Victoria University Press.
-Since June was released in 2009, Enough in 2013, and Bad Things in 2017.
-Her poems have appeared in journals including Atlanta Review, Landfall, Meanjin and Sport, and have been anthologised in a number of collections, most recently Short Poems of New Zealand (2018) and Wild Honey: Reading New Zealand Women’s Poetry (2019).
-She holds an MA in Creative Writing from Victoria University of Wellington, has previously worked as a Creative Writing tutor, and was the Robert Burns Fellow for 2015 at the University of Otago, Dunedin.
-In 2016, she represented New Zealand at the Mexico City Poetry Festival, and she is the founder and editor of Starling, an online literary journal publishing work by New Zealand writers under 25 years of age.
+Louise Wallace is the author of two collections of poetry.
+Since June, was published in 2009 by Victoria University Press, and her second collection, Enough, in 2013.
+Her poems have appeared in a number of journals including Akzente (Germany), Landfall, Meanjin (Australia) and Sport, and have been anthologized in The Best of Best New Zealand Poems (VUP: 2011) and Essential New Zealand Poems: Facing the Empty Page (Random House: 2014).
+She holds an MA in Creative Writing from Victoria University of Wellington, and is the Robert Burns Fellow for 2015 at the University of Otago, Dunedin.
 Wallace is available to visit schools as part of our Writers in Schools programme, as well as lead Professional Development sessions for teachers.

 ABOUT THE AUTHOR

 Wallace, Louise (-) is a poet.
 She grew up in Gisborne, and has since spent a significant amount of time living in Wellington, as well as shorter periods in Japan, Nelson and Dunedin.